 Once again, “New” Labour have proven their complete and utter incompetence in IT-related matters.
 Not only are they trying to implement a completely unworkable ID-card system (if you’re a British citizen, take a look at No2ID), but they’ve completely bollocksed up the Student Finance online applications system.
 Yum.
+They should go and get guarantor loans now, it will be much better for them.

 Makes you proud to be British, doesn’t it?